Skip to main content

 Not as fearsome as it sounds, calm Shark Beach is one of the top-rated beaches in Sydney for families.

-Pack a picnic to enjoy at one of the picnic areas in Nielsen Park before or after a swim at Shark Beach.
-The harbor beach is sheltered and calm, and ideal for kids.
-It’s in the Sydney Harbour National Park and faces the city, so there are good views of the skyline.
-Although you’ll find shark nets here in summer, the name is an echo from the days when sharks were much more numerous in Sydney’s waters.
+Although you’ll find shark nets here in summer, the name is an echo from the days when sharks were much more numerous in Sydney’s waters, so there's no need to be too fearful.
 Get there by following the 1.1-mile (1.8-kilometer) Hermitage Foreshore Track from the upmarket suburb of Vaucluse, or on a Sydney highlights tour.

 9. For history enthusiasts (and nudists): Watsons Bay